 User interface customization is simple to implement.
 All HTML text is pulled into the web app from a "skin" file which is editable.
 HTML in web apps is highly repetitive -- every page looks more or less the same.
 Identity Manager uses a simple macro system to factor out such commonalities, which allows customers to quickly customize the look and feel of the entire UI and ensure consistency between pages.
 This means that customers do not normally edit a skin file directly, but rather edit HTML snippets in a macro file and recompile a new skin.
 This is faster and more consistent.

-Note that M4 (at least as it is used in Identity Manager) is really just 3 keywords: include, define and ifelse.
-It is not something that administrators need to learn.
-Rather, what complexity does exist is in the information architecture (which UI elements are defined where).
+Note that M4 macros (at least as used in Identity Manager) consists of just 3 keywords: include, define and ifelse -- the macro language is trivial.
+What complexity does exist is in the information architecture (which UI elements are defined where).
 To customize the Identity Manager UI, all that is needed is an understanding of HTML and CSS, plus a bit of patience to find the right macro to edit -- so that a change will propagate to the entire UI.

-All English text in the UI is stored in a language file, and translations are supported by installing multiple language files.
+All English text in the UI is stored in a language file and translations are supported by installing multiple language files.
 The same instance of the software may be accessed by different users in different languages, at the same time -- just by specifying a language in the URL.
-This mechanism means that all UI text is customizable by customers, either by editing the language file directly or by signing into our software in a special "language translation" mode which allows a user to change UI text by clicking on it and editing in-app.
+This mechanism means that all UI text is customizable by customers, either by editing the language file directly or by configuring the web portal to run in a special "language translation" mode which allows a user to change UI text by clicking on it and editing interactively.

-UI customizations are defined separately from the core UI, using an override scheme.
+UI customizations are defined separately from the core UI, using an override mechanism.
 This allows customizations to survive Identity Manager version upgrades with minimal intervention.
 For example, customers may define a new markup for HTML tables.
-This markup is placed in an override file and takes precedence over the default HTML table code.
-When Identity Manager is upgraded, the customized markup will continue to take precedence over default HTML code.
+This markup is placed in an override file which takes precedence over the default HTML table code.
+When Identity Manager is upgraded, the customized markup will continue to take precedence over default HTML markup.

 In addition to modifying HTML and CSS code, customers can change the values of a number of system variables which alter Identity Manager behavior.
 For example, password policy, intruder lockout frequency and duration, non-password authentication rules and more can all be adjusted from the Identity Manager administrative web portal.
 System variables also survive version upgrades.